<?xml version="1.0" encoding="UTF-8"?>

 &lt;/div&gt;&lt;div&gt;As of Friday morning, he was cleared to leave NYP to return to the Rusk Institute and get his therapy restarted, but we ran into a bureaucratic foul-up; NYP &amp;amp; Rusk wasted the whole day not getting their act together, so we’re still in NYP’s pediatric wing as of Friday night.
 Last time we went to Rusk, we wasted two days on admitting and insurance paperwork and on actually getting over there.
 Right now, I fear we’ll repeat that experience, and not get therapy restarted until Wednesday; however, we’re trying to do all we can (with the help of some friends) to get down there over the weekend and get him going on Monday.&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;Adam is doing well; he seems more comfortable and he’s smiling a lot more.
 He apparently spent the day asking for pizza; it’s great to have him that engaged &amp;amp; expressive.
-His doctors all seem to be very happy with his recovery, and we’re hopeful as well.&lt;/div&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-7292608489435428095?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/JA_c_9C2VfI" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/JA_c_9C2VfI/back-and-forth.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total><feedburner:origLink>http://tim.dierks.org/2010/12/back-and-forth.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-1347582771968862208</guid><pubDate>Tue, 07 Dec 2010 19:48:00 +0000</pubDate><atom:updated>2010-12-07T14:52:47.834-05:00</atom:updated><title>Rehab (no, no, no)</title><description>&lt;div&gt;It’s three weeks since Adam’s surgery, and he’s in the hospital for the 27th day.&lt;/div&gt;&lt;div&gt;
+His doctors all seem to be very happy with his recovery, and we’re hopeful as well.&lt;/div&gt;</description><link>http://tim.dierks.org/2010/12/back-and-forth.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-1347582771968862208</guid><pubDate>Tue, 07 Dec 2010 19:48:00 +0000</pubDate><atom:updated>2010-12-07T14:52:47.834-05:00</atom:updated><title>Rehab (no, no, no)</title><description>&lt;div&gt;It’s three weeks since Adam’s surgery, and he’s in the hospital for the 27th day.&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;Last Tuesday, Adam went from the hospital (NewYork Presbyterian) to the Rusk Institute, a hospital devoted to rehabilitation.
 We’ve gone from having a view of the East River to having a view of the Empire State Building.
 He’s an inpatient there, and he’s in various therapies each day: physical therapy, occupational therapy, speech therapy, etc.&lt;/div&gt;&lt;div&gt;